-- According to the Canadian Red Cross, ice should be at least 20 centimetres thick for group activities.
+- According to the Lifesaving Society Water Smart Tips, ice should be at least 20 centimetres thick for group activities.

 - All backcountry users have a responsibility to educate themselves on avalanche terrain, avalanche safety equipment and companion rescue.
 Every person needs a transceiver, shovel & probe and know how to rescue each other should the need arise.